-The widest variation in household income is highlighted by the fact that approximately 50% of children resident in RBKC attend fee-paying schools, yet in 12 of the 26 state primary schools, over half of the pupils are eligible for free school meals.
+The wide variation in household income is highlighted by the fact that approximately 50% of children resident in RBKC attend fee-paying schools, yet in 12 of the 26 state primary schools, over half of the pupils are eligible for free school meals.
 Overall, the unemployment rate in Kensington & Chelsea is comparable to levels in London and is lower than Inner London in particular.
-Inequalities do exist within the borough: Golborne has three times and St Charles' twice the rates of the borough average.
+But inequalities do exist within the borough; Golborne has three times and St Charles' twice the rates of the borough average.

-Golborne and St Charles' are in the 10% most income deprived wards in England, while six wards - Royal Hospital, Brompton, Hans Town, Queen's Gate, Courtfield and Campden are in the 10% least income deprived.
+According to the Index of Multiple Deprivation 2000 (CHECK) Golborne and St Charles' are amongst the 10% most income deprived wards in England, while six wards - Royal Hospital, Brompton, Hans Town, Queen's Gate, Courtfield and Campden are in the 20% least income deprived.